Toggle: English / Spanish

 - Your child has X-linked adrenoleukodystrophy and is getting worse

-Genetic counseling is recommended for prospective parents with a family history of X-linked adrenoleukodystrophy.
+Genetic counseling is recommended for couples with a family history of X-linked adrenoleukodystrophy.
 Mothers of affected sons have an 85% chance of being a carrier for this condition.

 Prenatal diagnosis of X-linked adrenoleukodystrophy is also available.
-It is done by evaluating cells from
+It is done by testing cells from

-or for either a known genetic change in the family or for very long chain fatty acid levels.
+or .
+These tests look for either a known genetic change in the family or for very long chain fatty acid levels.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.